Skip to main content

 Review the information on the SHIP page to determine your whether or not you are required to waive or enroll in the Point Park student health insurance plan (SHIP), as well as deadlines, costs, and other enrollment and waiver information.

 Students who are mandatory for insurance (athletes, dance and theatre majors, international students) are automatically charged for the insurance on their student account each fall and spring semester.
 You are required to waive (opt-out) or enroll (opt-in) by the deadline.
-If you do nothing or do not successfully waive (opt-out) by the deadline, you will be enrolled in the SHIP and the charge will remain on your account for the full year.
-If you wish to enroll in the SHIP, enroll (opt-in) as soon as possible so your insurance is active August 1st or as soon as possible after that.
-Do NOT wait for the university to enroll you!
+If you do nothing or do not successfully waive by the deadline, you will be enrolled in the SHIP and the charge will remain on your account.
+If you wish to enroll in the SHIP, you are encouraged to do so as soon as possible.
+Visit the SHIP page for more information.

-Spring Pioneer Experience is a comprehensive one-day orientation program that occurs immediately before classes begin and integrates students into the University community.
+Spring Pioneer Experience is a comprehensive one-day orientation program that takes place the Friday before classes begin and integrates students into the University community.
 Students receive information on resources and learn how to get involved on campus.

-All new first-year and transfer students starting at Point Park in spring 2023 attend Spring Pioneer Experience.
+All new first-year and transfer students starting at Point Park in Spring 2025 attend Spring Pioneer Experience.

-Students may also bring up to two guests with them.
-If bringing guests, you are asked to include them on your Pioneer Experience Registration Form.
+While Pioneer Experience is intended for students, you may bring up to two guests with you.
+If bringing guests, you are asked to include them on the form when you register for Spring Pioneer Experience.

 Please Note: This event is not appropriate for younger children, and childcare services are not provided.

-For accommodation support requests for the upcoming academic year such as academic, housing, or dining/meal plan, please register with the Office of Accessibility Services.
+For accommodation support requests for the academic year such as academic, housing, or dining/meal plan, please register with Accessibility Services.

-This fee is assessed upon course registration to the student's tuition account.
+This fee is automatically assessed upon course registration to the student's tuition account.

 Students who do not attend the program will still be charged the fee, as it is tied to course registration.